ROS Wi-Fi Burner Management System

 - Verify flame proving occurs within the expected window and fails safely when flame is absent.

-- Record final settings and provide to the operator for documentation.
+- Record final settings on the Commissioning Record and provide to the operator for documentation.

 Operation